Slamy/Wiki_MiSTer/Using-MiSTer.md

 # Fixing missing certs

-The default system comes with no cert files, which is a bit annoying, as you need to add --no-check-certificate on wget to download anything https.
+The default system comes with no cert files, which is a bit annoying, as you need to add --no-check-certificate on wget to download anything HTTPS.
 Lets fix that.

 ssh into your mister.